 Those who use their bodies differently due to spinal cord injury, being an amputee, Multiple Sclerosis (MS), Cerebral Palsy, and the list can go on, will know that back pain is an everyday companion.
 For me, that is true.
 Our bodies are designed to move, not be static and stationary.
 I was dutiful at stretching for many years, but pain caught up with me.
 I began exploring alternative methods as I do not do well with pain medications.
 I had no desire to live in a mental stupor, watching life pass by and not be a part of it.
 I also did not want my bowel and bladder to pay the price for continual narcotic pain meds.

 About 13 years ago, I began trying massage therapy.
 I am still using it for pain management 13 years later.
 The difference now is the frequency with which I go.
 When I first started, my massage therapist was intuitive and could feel my body begin to tense up at surgery sites, respecting my body cues.
 She would back off the pressure, taking her time over months until the tension lessened with her touch on my scarred area.
 My injured body found safety in her touch, and she began the work of addressing years of scar tissue accumulation.

 ADDRESSING SCAR TISSUE

 When I competed in kayaking, massage was the tool that kept my shoulders and legs stretched and pliable with all the other use I was putting on those body parts.
-I was always amazed at how my leg, which I do not use in kayaking, would reflect, and hold tension while paddling.
-When knots were found in the layers of muscles, my massage therapist's hand worked it away and gave me other stretches, or ball work to keep that area moving.
+I was always amazed at how my leg, which I do not use in kayaking, would reflect and hold tension while paddling.
+When knots were found in the muscles' layers, my massage therapist's hand worked it away and gave me other stretches or ball work to keep that area moving.
 Then I was introduced to cupping.
 That has been a lifesaver for my shoulders and neck.
 Often, I am getting bodywork and cupping at the same time for no additional cost.